uwnlp/neural-checklist/README.md

-# neural-checklist
+# Globally Coherent Text Generation with Neural Checklist Models
-This repository contains the the code from "Globally Coherent Text Generation with Neural Checklist Models" by Chloe Kiddon, Luke Zettlemoyer, and Yejin Choi
+This repository contains the the code from [Globally Coherent Text Generation with Neural Checklist Models](http://homes.cs.washington.edu/~lsz/papers/kzc-emnlp2016.pdf) by Chloe Kiddon, Luke Zettlemoyer, and Yejin Choi